Jon1969Edwards/ThisHubbaRepo/README.md

 Android mobile application using the Google Maps API, Picasso, OkHttp, and ActionBarSherlock.
 Our backend is a python API using mongoDB with mongoengine.
 If you're interested in working on the iOS version of HubbaHubba email me at robsmall@umich.edu and pull the iOS code and to started!

 // TODO For Beta Release:
-- Make sure users can only rate photos/spots and comments once
+- Hide up and down thumbs on images
 - ** Add login to menu button
 - Quit activity when returning from mail
 - ** when spot added ratings appear to be 0 until refresh **